Philen Naidu

 In the year 2000, aged 24, when extended family was coming over for a meal at my mother’s house, for the first time in human history, she allowed me to cook the main dish that guests would eat and judge her by.
 All the Indians in the house know exactly how high these stakes are!
 It turned out though, that I ended up sitting at the table that evening listening to everyone praise my mother for her outstanding food once again.
 My mother’s sideway glance to me with that subtle smile of secrecy among thieves was my graduation.

-Since then I have cooked practically every day over twenty four years on three different continents, as a backpacker in hostels, as a camper outside my tent, on and in wood and charcoal fires under the canopy of a forest or the night’s sky, in deserts, next to oceans, on hilltops and mountains, in valleys, in cities, on islands; as a freelance Ayurvedic cook for events, weddings, retreats, private functions in people's homes, and social cooking classes and workshops; London, South Africa, Zambia, India, Nepal, Malta and Corsica.
-But it is only after that fateful year of 2021 that I would begin to see why this insatiable passion for cooking and serving others was planted in me, why it never let me go, and what I was supposed to do with it.
+Since then I have cooked practically every day over twenty four years on three different continents, as a backpacker in hostels, as a camper outside my tent, on and in wood and charcoal fires under the canopy of a forest or the night’s sky, in deserts, next to oceans, on hilltops and mountains, in valleys, in cities, on islands; as a freelance Ayurvedic cook for events, weddings, retreats, private functions in people’s homes, and social cooking classes and workshops; London, South Africa, Zambia, India, Nepal, Malta and Corsica.
+But it is only after that fateful year of 2021 that I would begin to see why this insatiable passion for cooking and serving others was planted in me, why it never let me go, and how it was about to move from a life hobby into a deeper calling.

 More Than Just Tasty Food